C9ORF72/.github/profile/README.md

-This is a little personal project to perform data analyses in Neuroscience space.
+This is a little personal project to explore public data in Neuroscience space.